spacemakerai/forma-extensions-samples/samples/README.md

 You also need to make sure your extension is installed in your project.

-To start the extension, you'll need to install dependencies with [pnpm](https://pnpm.io/installation):
+To start the extension, you'll need to install dependencies with:

 ```sh
 npm install